-Figure 12 – Terminal coupling loss measurement method
+Figure 11 – Terminal coupling loss measurement method

-NOTE 1 – Figure 12 corresponds to LRGP position; a similar test configuration applies for HATS position.

-The attenuation from digital input to digital output is measured at one-twelfth octave frequencies as given by the R.40-series of preferred numbers in [ISO 3] for frequencies from 300 to 3350 Hz, using the measurement arrangement shown in Figure 12.
+The attenuation from digital input to digital output is measured at one-twelfth octave frequencies as given by [IEC 61260] for frequency bands from 300 to 3350 Hz, using the measurement arrangement shown in Figure 11.

-The test signal used is described in Annex A of [ITU-T P.501].
+The test signal used is the compressed real speech signal described in clause 7.3.3 of ITU-T P.501 Amendment 1.
+The test signal level shall be -10 dBm0.Terminals with adjustable receive levels shall be tested at the nominal setting.
+For the nominal setting, adjust the level so that the RLR is as close as possible to the nominal RLR value.

 The weighted terminal coupling loss is calculated according to clause B.4 of [ITU-T G.122] (trapezoidal rule).

-Terminals with adjustable receive levels shall be tested at the nominal setting.
-For the nominal setting, adjust the level so that the RLR is as close as possible to the nominal RLR value.
+For the calculation, the averaged measured echo level at each frequency band is referred to the averaged test signal level measured in each frequency band.
+The first 17.0 s of the test signal (6 sentences) are discarded from the analysis to allow for convergence of the acoustic echo canceller.
+The analysis is performed over the remaining length of the test sequence (last 6 sentences).

-NOTE 2 – There might be problems measuring 46 dB TCL in the case where sophisticated coding with limited dynamic range is used.
+NOTE – There might be problems measuring 46 dB TCL in the case where sophisticated coding with limited dynamic range is used.
 In such cases, typically speech or speech-like test signals need to be used that themselves have crest factors in the range of 15 dB which reduces the measurement dynamic by the same amount.
 In such cases, the signal measured in the sending direction should be evaluated more carefully in order to find whether an echo signal is present, or whether this signal is completely masked by the noise signal introduced by the codec.
 If the signal measured in the sending direction is completely masked by the noise, the requirement can be considered to be fulfilled.
 If this is not the case, more sophisticated measurement procedures such as time averaging (in order to improve the signal-to-noise ratio) need to be applied in order to achieve reliable measurement results.

 4.6 Stability loss